Cod, Atlantic Cod

 Stock detail —

-The stock size in this area is just below the lowest observed limit (Blim, 7,300t).
-Although fishing pressure remains high and is above MSY in 2016, the stock is being harvested sustainably.
+The stock size in this area has been below the lowest observed limit (Blim, 7,300t) since 2004, except from 2011-2013.
+Fishing pressure remains high and is above MSY.
 Atlantic cod is listed by OSPAR as a threatened and declining species in this area.
-Discards normally constitute about 10% of the total catch.
+Discards in 2017 were around 5% of the total catch.